California Contractor Laws & Requirements

 Ask a Los Angeles Construction Lawyer If You Have Questions

-At the Los Angeles-area Law Office of Steven R. Lovett, we have been advising contractors and subcontractors on their rights and responsibilities for almost 40years.
+At Law Office of Steven R. Lovett, we have been advising contractors and subcontractors on their rights and responsibilities for 40 years.
 This page is meant to inform contractors and subcontractors of principle laws and requirements that affect them on a daily basis.
 It is not legal advice.
 In order to learn how the law affects you and to discuss your legal situation with a dedicated Los Angeles construction attorney, contact the Law Office of Steven R. Lovett.
 We provide cost-effective yet high-quality legal representation.

 Please also visit the following pages:

 Among other things, the Contractors State License Law states a general rule that, regardless of the merits of the claim, a contractor may not maintain any action, legal or equitable, to recover compensation for "the performance of any act or contract" unless he or she was duly licensed " at all times during the performance of that act or contract."
 California Business and Professions Code Section 7031 (a).
 Section 7031(a) bars a person from suing to recover compensation for any work he or she did under an agreement for services requiring a contractor's license unless proper licensure was in place at all times during such contractual performance.